 Let's see how to implement API versioning.

-Implementing API Versioning in ASP.NET Core
+How to Implement API Versioning in .NET Core

 Let's start by installing three NuGet packages that we'll need to implement API versioning: